Mexican president says he would sell gasoline to Venezuela if asked

 “Mexico is an independent, sovereign country,” he said during his regular morning news conference.
 “We make our own decisions and do not mess with the policies of other countries.”

-The United States, which did not hinder Iran’s tanker cargoes, is considering imposing sanctions on dozens of additional foreign oil tankers for trading with Venezuela, a U.S. official told Reuters earlier this month.
+The United States, which did not hinder Iran’s tanker cargoes but could punish firms related to the trade, is considering imposing sanctions on dozens of additional foreign oil tankers that have transported Venezuelan oil, a U.S. official told Reuters earlier this month.

+Despite pressure from the United States, Iran plans to maintain its fuel shipments to Venezuela, sources said.
+The country could send two to three gasoline cargoes a month to its Latin American ally, the sources said.

+Long lines of drivers waiting to fill their tanks with imported gasoline in Venezuela have recently eased at stations where fuel is sold in foreign currency, following a price hike earlier this month.
+But waits persist at stations offering subsidized fuel in several regions.

-Reporting by Ana Isabel Martinez in Mexico City; Editing by Jonathan Oatis and Matthew Lewis
+Reporting by Ana Isabel Martinez in Mexico City; additional reporting by Marianna Parraga in Mexico City and Deisy Buitrago in Caracas; Editing by Matthew Lewis and Steve Orlofsky